akirk/friends/readme.txt

 4. Access the most important features using the site menu.

 == Changelog ==
+= 0.4 =
+- Send notifications for friend request, accepted request and new posts.
+- Initial release on to the WordPress.org plugin directory.
+-
 = 0.3 =
 - Delete your cached posts on friends blogs when you delete them.
 - Widgets: Friend Requests, Friend List.